HM-artc/SHAPDocumentation/contents/userGuide.md

 Raises `ValueError` if no SHAP values computed yet.
 Raises `IndexError` if index is out of range.

+`explain_single_detailed(index: int) -> str`

+Explains a single instance by returning a sorted list of feature contributions, the expected value by the model and the actual prediction value of chosen point.

+- **index**: Integer index of the instance to explain.

+Raises `ValueError` if no SHAP values computed yet.
+Raises `IndexError` if index is out of range.

 `plot_beeswarm()`

 Plots a **beeswarm plot** of feature impacts across all instances.